Read-The-Question/rtq-review/src/pages/md/papers/merchant-taylors-school--11-plus--maths--9999--practice-paper-4.md

 \end{aligned}
 $

-As it is an isosceles triangle so angle q will be equal to angle r
+As it is an isosceles triangle, angle $r= q$

-As we know, the sum of angles in a triangle is $180 \degree$.
-So,
+As per the diagram,

 $
 \begin{aligned}